aguadotzn/SaturdaysAI/README.md

 ```

 ### Code
 If you want to have a look at the code visit the [/code](https://github.com/aguadotzn/SaturdaysAI/blob/master/code/SaturdaysAI_Asturias_Group2_Code.ipynb) folder.
 It is actually separated into two different files: objective 1 and objective 2.
 Both are `.ipynb` files.
+We also upload the full code.
 We recommend you to open it via colab or locally (with Anaconda).

 ## Team